About The Institute

 The goals of the institute are to: enhance qualitative research and writing skills; develop critical intersectional perspectives for designing and interpreting research; and develop and hone navigational skills to successfully negotiate academic career paths.

-The Institute is supported by the New Connections Program, a national program of the Robert Wood Johnson Foundation, the Maryland Population Research Center, and the Office of Diversity and Inclusion at the University of Maryland, College Park.
+The Institute has been generously supported by the New Connections Program, a national program of the Robert Wood Johnson Foundation, the Maryland Population Research Center, and the Office of Diversity and Inclusion at the University of Maryland, College Park.